Links to Dani Ripley's short stories published elsewhere:

 I got up and followed as she walked through our kitchen to show the old man our basement access door.
 He started down the steps with me on his heels.
 I turned around to look back at my mother, who hovered at the top of the stairs wearing a look of pained anxiety.
 I thought maybe she was sending me down to the basement alone with one of those child molesters she was always warning me about, but I was wrong.
 It turned out to be much, much weirder than that.

 “Yes,” I told him, my heart pounding in my throat.
 I pulled the chair’s side-switch and reclined.
-I felt like I might throw up but I stayed as still as a statue.
+I felt like I might throw up, but I stayed as still as a statue.

-“Ok; here we go,” he said.
+“Okay; here we go,” he said.
 He bent over me, leaning in closer.
 Momentarily I was afraid he might try to kiss me, but instead he surprised me by singing the ugliest song I’ve ever heard.

 The words were unrecognizable, low and guttural, mixed in with some bird-like chirps and something else that reminded me of mechanical buzzing.
-I wondered how any human being could even make such sounds, but before I could ask, something started crawling up my throat.
+I wondered how a human being could even make such sounds, but before I could ask, something started crawling up my throat.

 It felt like a big spider with sharp legs, scrabbling up from my epiglottis to the rear of my mouth.
-I wanted to scream but I didn’t.
+I wanted to scream, but I didn’t.
 I couldn’t even if I’d wanted to; the thing inside me blocked my windpipe, making it hard for me to breathe.
-My gag reflex kicked in and I struggled not to swallow it back down.
+My gag reflex kicked in, and I struggled not to swallow it back down.
 Tears leaked from the corners of my eyes.
 The old man continued singing, louder now, so loud the buzzing sounds rattled my back teeth.
 The thing in my throat moved up some more.
 One of its spindly legs tap-tap-tapped on the back of my tongue.

-“That’s it, now; come on,” the old man said into my mouth.
+“That’s it, now, come on,” the old man said into my mouth.
 I felt the thing move forward again as he resumed singing; and then it suddenly rushed up and onto the front of my tongue.
 The old man reached in with thick, nicotine-scented fingers and snatched it out.
 A moment later I heard a sharp, metallic sound, like a toolbox snapping shut.

 “Well, that should do it,” he declared.
 Now that my eyes had adjusted to the light, I could just make out his dim shadow looming over me.
 “You done good, boy,” he told me.
 “You can get up and turn the lights on now.”